vigneshshanmugam/script-order/README.md

 # script-order

-Report the order in which script tags were executed on a page.
+Report the order in which all the script tags were executed on a page.

 Work in progress.